smhjn/condorPythonShell/README.md

 result[0]

 If the job has finished it will display the result.
 If it has not finished then it will raise an 'UnfinishedCondorJob' exception.

+I am currently cleaning up the code and will submit the version in a week or so.